IVSOP/Rofi-Themer-old/README.md

 ### apply:

-Means selecting this option imediately applies the theme to it.
+Means selecting this option immediately applies the theme to it.
 It is the simplest, and you can think of it as the base option.

 Syntax: `entry_name;apply;number of currently selected theme;option for theme 0; option for theme 1;...`